JoergBitzer/AudioDevOrga/Installation/ReadMe.txt

 Done!
 Start your DAW.

-Have fun and read the manual for instructions and bakground information.
+Have fun and read the manual for instructions and background information.

 J. Bitzer aka audio-dsp